yureek/S-HealthStack.github.io/pages/developer-guide/results-analysis/view-graphs.md

 # SDK-Only Implementations

-Because the graphs and charts are part of the health stack's web portal and do not interface with the participant app, creating them does not apply to SDK-only implementations.
-However, you can develop your own graphs and charts to display the information as needed for your use case.
+Because the graphs and charts are part of the Samsung Health Stack's web portal and do not interface with the participant app, these methods do not apply to SDK-only implementations.
+However, you can utilize the collected data to create your own graphs and charts as needed.